giantswarm/rfc/future-of-mc-bootstrap/Readme.md

 ### Long term

-- generate CA in advance and store it in config repo so that we can create access certificates (kubeconfig) in advance
+- Generate the CA in advance and store it in the config repo so that we can create certificates (kubeconfig) in advance
 - Split configuration management and secret creation out and create separate tooling for this
-- Use SOPS instead of vault for config repo
+- Use SOPS instead of Vault for the config repo
-- Make bootstrap part as small as possible and hand over to flux as soon as possible
+- Make the bootstrap part as small as possible and hand it over to flux as soon as possible

 ### Dependencies